michaellomuscio/WiFi-Study/README.md

 There are two datasets in this repository.

-The first is WiFiStudy.
+The first is **WiFiStudy**.
 This dataset consists of various measurements of the WiFi network taken by students.
 The variables are,

 - **Date** = The date that the measurement was taken.
 - **Time** = The time of day when the measurement was taken.